lyneux/prattle/README.md

 Prattle is a Rails engine providing forum functionality.
 It provides basic forum, topic and post functionality to the parent application.

+Prattle focuses on sensible functionality ahead of Ruby-on-Rails cleverness to deliver a forum that works rationally and looks great.

 # Installation

 Installing prattle is simple: